VedantWankhade/katas/README.md

-# LinkedIn Algorithmic Thinking
+# LinkedIn JDBC
-Solutions to assignments from Algorithmic Thinking course (both)
+JDBC exercise from the linkedin course.